Sanjaych4/50-mini-projects-python/README.md

 Day 42: A quiz application

-Day 43: A music player (like Spotify)
+Day 43: A music player

 Day 44: Content aggregator (search from a fixed set of websites for specific content, aggregate, and show to the user)